-SSCsStructures, systems and components included in the programmes for maintenance, periodic testing and inspection
+Structures, systems and components included in the programmes for maintenance, periodic testing and inspection

 5.13.
 The programme documentation should include a list of all SSCs subject to maintenance, periodic testing and inspection.
-This list should include all SSCs that are important to safety.
+This list should include all SSCs important to safety.
 A brief description of the preventive maintenance, periodic testing or inspection performed on each item should be included in the list.
-Annex II provides an example of SSCs to be included in the list.
+Annex II provides examples of SSCs to be included in the list.